opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 **Result:**

-For the new offliner:

-- A single layer is generated in the offline GeoPackage, combining data from `layer1` with the specified filters.
+- **Optimized Packager:** Generates a single layer in the offline GeoPackage, combining data from `layer1` with specified filters applied.

-For the old (QGIS) offliner:

-- Two separate layers are created, each representing the filtered datasets:
+- **QGIS Core Offline Editing Packager:** Creates two separate layers representing the filtered datasets:
   - Layer 1: Filtered with `id % 2 = 1`
   - Layer 2: Filtered with `id % 2 = 0`

 !![](../../assets/images/qfc_offline_packager.png,700px)

-!!! note
+!!!
+Note
-    This configuration must be set in the Settings page of each project in [QFieldCloud](https://app.qfield.cloud/).
+    Configure this setting on the **"Settings"** page of each project in [QFieldCloud](https://app.qfield.cloud/).

 ## Configuration of Attachment Folders

-If your project contains photos, documents or other attachments, you have to configure your QGIS project accordingly to ensure that the data are downloaded to your QField device.
+If your project contains photos, documents, or other attachments, configure your QGIS project to ensure files download to your QField device.

+!!!
+Workflow
-1. In QGIS navigate to *Project* > *Properties...* > *QField*.
+    1. In QGIS, navigate to _Project > Properties... > QField_.
-2. Add your folder's path to the "Attachments and Directories" list.
+    2. Add your folder path under the **"Attachments and Directories"** section.
-    The path you enter must be relative to the location of your project file.
+    Ensure entered paths are relative to your project file location.

-!!! example
+!!!
+Example
-    You used pictures for a specific symbology.
-    These are stored in a folder named "assets" located inside your project home folder.
-    Add them under the folder name to the list.
+    If you use pictures for symbology stored in a folder named `assets` inside your project home directory, add `assets` to the attachment directories list.

 !![](../../assets/images/attachments_and_directories_list.png)

-## Connect to a custom QFieldCloud server in QField and QFieldSync
+## Connect to a Custom QFieldCloud Server in QField and QFieldSync

-QField and QFieldSync connect to the QFieldCloud service [app.qfield.cloud](https://app.qfield.cloud/) by default.
+QField and QFieldSync connect to the default QFieldCloud service at [app.qfield.cloud](https://app.qfield.cloud/).

-You can modify the default that QField and QFieldSync connect to:
+Modify the default server address in QField and QFieldSync if using a custom deployment:

+!!!
+Workflow
     1. Open the login screen in QField or QFieldSync.
-2. Double-tap on the Nyuki icon (the QFieldCloud logo).
+    2. Double-tap the Nyuki logo (the QFieldCloud logo).
-3. This action will reveal a field where you can enter the preferred QFieldCloud server address.
-4. Enter the details of the desired server in the provided field.
+    3. Enter your custom server URL in the revealed address field.
-(Leaving the field empty will automatically connect to the default [QFieldCloud server](https://app.qfield.cloud/))
+    Leaving the field empty automatically reconnects to the default [QFieldCloud server](https://app.qfield.cloud/).

 !![Revealing server in QFieldSync](../../assets/images/changing_default_qfieldcloud_server_qfield_sync.png,250px)

 !![Revealing server in QField](../../assets/images/changing_default_qfieldcloud_server_qfield.png,250px)

-!!! note
+!!!
+Note
-    QField will remember the last entered URL for future sessions.
+    QField remembers the last entered server URL for future sessions.
-    It's important to note that QFieldSync does not support the same cloud project in multiple QGIS profiles.
+    QFieldSync does not support opening the same cloud project across multiple QGIS profiles.
-    As a recommendation use a single QGIS profile for your QFieldCloud projects to avoid Synchronisation issues.
+    Use a single QGIS profile for your QFieldCloud projects to prevent synchronization issues.